brendanf/optimotu_targets/README.md

-  particular, `data/culture_sequences.clsx` must include, in the first worksheet, a column “Culture ID” giving the name of each reference sequence exactly as it appears in `data/culture_refs.fasta`, and a column
+  particular, `data/culture_sequences.clsx` must include, in the first worksheet, a column “Culture ID” giving the name of each reference sequence exactly as it appears in `data/culture_refs.fasta`, and a column `Protax_synonym` giving the full, comma-separated taxonomy for each reference in Protax format, e.g.
-  “Protax_synonym`giving the full, comma-separated taxonomy for each reference in Protax format, e.g.`Fungi,Basidiomycota,Agaricomycetes,Polyporales,Fomitopsidaceae,Antrodia_17083,Antrodia_piceata_813073`.
-Adding reference sequences which are not annotated fully to species (e.g.,`Fungi,Basidiomycota,Agaricomycetes,Polyporales,Fomitopsidaceae\`)
+  `Fungi,Basidiomycota,Agaricomycetes,Polyporales,Fomitopsidaceae,Antrodia_17083,Antrodia_piceata_813073`.
-  *likely* works but has not been tested.
+  Adding reference sequences which are not annotated fully to species (e.g.,`Fungi,Basidiomycota,Agaricomycetes,Polyporales,Fomitopsidaceae`) *likely* works but has not been tested.

 - [ ] Install R dependencies.
 This can be done in several ways: